MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ### Query Plan Review

-The goal of this section is to help Sasho understand the best interpretation of a natural language query.
+The goal of this section is to help the Conversational AI tool understand the best interpretation of a natural language query.
 The basic steps are as follows: When a user enters in a query, the result will be several visual interpretations in the order of confidence.
-The user has the option to rate the interpretations so that Sasho can improve.
+The user has the option to rate the interpretations so that the tool can improve its ranking order.

 ![OriginalInterprets](media/conversationalai-tooling/interpretations.png)

 The interpretations are ordered from most confident to least confident.
 If there are multiple interpretations, users can judge the interpretations as Perfect, Good, Fair, Bad, or Not Judged.
-Once the user judges the interpretation, Sasho will incorporate the feedback, rerun the query, and provided an updated order of visual interpretations.
+Once the user judges the interpretation, the tool will incorporate the feedback, rerun the query, and provide an updated order of visual interpretations.
 In this example, the #3 interpretation looks better than the #1 interpretation.
-Sasho has tried to infer that workers actually means employees, but it is not confident about this inference.
+The tool has tried to infer that workers actually means employees, but it is not confident about this inference.

 By labeling the #1 interpretation as bad, #2 as good, and the #3 interpretation as Perfect, the language models will update and reorder the results.
 The ‘bad’ interpretation is now gone.